stacyford/writing-assignment/assignment.md

 | `kubectl exec <pod> -- ls /`          | List the contents of the root directory.     |
 | `kubectl exec <pod> -- env`           | Show the container’s environment variables.  |

 For more detailed information about this command, read the [`kubectl exec`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec) documentation.

 ## Debug Your Pod with a New Container

 If your pod will not start, is crashing repeatedly, or does not have an interactive shell, use the `kubectl debug` command.
 This command can add an [ephemeral container](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) in the specified pod or create a copy of a pod.
-Use this to debug a pod without worrying about affecting a pod in your production environment.
+Use this to debug a pod without worrying about changing an existing container in your production environment.

-Issue the following command to debug your pod:
+To debug your pod, use the following command:
 ```shell
 kubectl debug <pod> [command]
 ```